projectagastya/agastya-connect/README.md

 1. User clicks "End Chat Session" button
 2. Frontend confirms the action via dialog
 3. Backend marks the session as ended in DynamoDB
-4. In-memory vectorstore is removed and temporary files are cleaned up
+4. In-memory vectorstore is removed and local files are cleaned up
 5. Frontend returns user to the home page
 6. Session state is reset for potential new sessions